elliehan07/pyumi/README.md

 ======
 ![alt text][logo]

-pyumi is a python and IronPython package for automating and processing in umi simulations and visualization respectively. pyumi enables asynchronous simulation for urban energy modeling, meaning using pyumi a urban modeler can set a range of variables and a timer for set and forget simulations.
+pyumi is a python and IronPython package for automating and processing in umi simulations and visualization respectively. pyumi enables asynchronous simulation for urban energy modeling, meaning using pyumi a urban modeler can set a range of variables and a timer for set-and-forget simulations.

 1. selects buildings
 2. programmability changes variables